Loading...

 While the wreckage of rural communities is all too visible, there was still some hope, and some communities are once again beginning to thrive.

-Those communities that had nearby outdoorsman recreation areas where people could going skiing, boating, white water rafting, fishing, hunting, camping, mountain climbing, cycling, off-roading, birding, and such, built up businesses around those activities, and survived.
+Those communities that had nearby outdoorsman recreation areas where people could go skiing, boating, white water rafting, wind surfing, fishing, hunting, camping, mountain climbing, cycling, off-roading, birding, and such, built up businesses around those activities, and survived.

 Lake Chelan, just outside of Chelan, Washington.